Curoze/AmbaturinTechnologia/README.md

 * Do **not commit Docker volumes or WordPress uploads** to GitHub. `.gitignore` handles this.
 * Next.js hot-reloading works automatically when editing `/dashboard` files.
 * Use `docker logs -f <container>` to debug services if needed.
+* Always use `mysqldump` / `mongodump` for backups instead of committing raw DB folders.